JANUARY 2024

 A special Buyô program in Ôsaka at the Shôchikuza starring the amazing Living National Treasure onnagata Bandô Tamasaburô.

 • Kôjô: the close relationship between the actors and the audience is shown by stage announcements, usually lavish ceremonies to commemorate various important events.
-This month at the Shôchikuza, it is a stage speech done by Living National Treasure Bandô Tamasaburô.
+This month at the Shôchikuza, it is a stage speech delivered by Living National Treasure Bandô Tamasaburô.

 • Kurokami: